BartMassey/wordle5/README.md

 faster currently, but that appears to be a function of the already-rapid solver time.

+The branch `no_std` in this repo allows building a `no_std` version of the program.
+It is not faster than the `std` version, but was sure more work to produce.

 When building for best performance, you may want to build a statically-linked binary for more reproducible best times.
 On my box I use the `x86_64-unknown-linux-musl` build target